FelixSelter/JEnv-for-Windows/README.md

 *jenv remove `<name>`*
 Example: `jenv remove jdk15`

-9) **COMING SOON: Enable the use of javac, javaw or other executables sitting in the java directory** *jenv link `<Executable name>`*
+9) **Enable the use of javac, javaw or other executables sitting in the java directory** *jenv link `<Executable name>`*
 Example: `jenv link javac`